DaraOladapo/code-cloud-devops-tutorials/_posts/2024-04-22-using-the-azure-cli.md

 ## Login to the Azure CLI

 Azure CLI can be used with any CLI installed on your computer - PowerShell, Bash and the rest of the bunch.
 I will be using PowerShell in this video.
 PowerShell is a cross-platform task automation and configuration management framework, consisting of a command-line shell and scripting language.
-PowerShell is built on top of the .NET Common Language Runtime (CLR) and the .NET Framework, and accepts and returns .NET Framework objects.
-PowerShell is a task-based command-line shell and scripting language; it is designed specifically for system administrators and power-users, to rapidly automate the administration of multiple operating systems (Linux, macOS, Unix, and Windows) and the processes related to the applications that run on those operating systems.
+PowerShell is built on top of the .NET Common Language Runtime (CLR) and the .NET Framework and accepts and returns .NET Framework objects.
+PowerShell is a task-based command-line shell and scripting language; it is designed specifically for system administrators and power users, to rapidly automate the administration of multiple operating systems (Linux, macOS, Unix, and Windows) and the processes related to the applications that run on those operating systems.

 To login to the Azure CLI, open your PowerShell and type in the following command: